cass-dlcm/PeanutButteredSalmon/README.md

 ## Setup instructions

 *These instructions are meant to be accessible and easy-to-follow for all users, and this is the recommended way to run the script.
 If you run into trouble, please reach out!
-However, an alternative [simple version](https://github.com/cass-dlcm/peanutbutteredsalmon/wiki/simple-setup-instructions) is also available.*
+However, an alternative [simple version](https://github.com/cass-dlcm/PeanutButteredSalmon/wiki/simple-setup-instructions) is also available.*

 1. Download and install Go.
 On Windows, download the installer from the [official website](https://www.golang.org/dl/).
 On macOS, install [Homebrew](https://brew.sh/) and then run `brew install go`.

 2. If you're on Windows, install [Git](https://git-scm.com/download) (pre-installed on macOS).

-3. Download the program from the command line (macOS: Terminal; Windows: Command Prompt/PowerShell) by running `git clone https://github.com/cass-dlcm/peanutbutteredsalmon.git`.
+3. Download the program from the command line (macOS: Terminal; Windows: Command Prompt/PowerShell) by running `git clone https://github.com/cass-dlcm/PeanutButteredSalmon.git`.

 4. You will be prompted to enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale).

-* Running the script for the first time with the `-statink` flag will fail if you haven't set an API key.
-To enter your stat.ink API key, put it in the `config.json` file at the `statink_servers[0].api_key` location.
-The API key can be found in your [profile settings](https://stat.ink/profile).
+* Running the script for the first time with the `-statink` flag will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
-* Running the script for the first time with the `-salmonstats` flag will fail if you haven't set a Splatnet user ID.
-To enter your Splatnet user ID, put it in the `config.json` file at the `user_id` location.
-The Splatnet user ID can be found in a record downloaded from SplatNet, which would be in any of the `shifts/{job_number},json` files, at the `my_result.pid` location.
 * Running the script for the first time with the `-splatnet` flag will start the cookie generation.

 **NOTE: Read the "Cookie generation" section below before proceeding. [→](#cookie-generation)**